selenide/selenide/modules/video-recorder/README.md

 ### JUnit 5

-Annotate test class with `@RecordVideoJunit`.
+1. Annotate test class with `@Video`.
 Videos will be recorded automatically.

-To skip recording for a specific test, annotate this test with `@DisableVideoRecording`.
+To skip recording for a specific test, annotate this test with `@NoVideo`.

+2. Alternatively, you can enable JUnit extension `@ExtendWith(VideoRecorderExtension.class)`.

-Example of test is [here](../video-recorder-junit/src/test/java/integration/video_recorder/junit5/VideoRecorderScreenShotJunitTests.java)
+Example of test is [here](../video-recorder-junit/src/test/java/integration/videorecorder/junit5/VideoRecorderJunitTest.java)

 ### TestNG

-Add `@Listeners(BrowserRecorderListener.class)` to a test class.
+Add `@Listeners(VideoRecorderListener.class)` to a test class.
 Videos will be recorded automatically.

-To skip video recording for a specific test, annotate this test with `@DisableVideoRecording`.
+To skip video recording for a specific test, annotate this test with `@NoVideo`.

-Example of test is [here](../video-recorder-testng/src/test/java/integration/video_recorder/testng/VideoRecorderScreenShotTestNgTests.java)
+Example of test is [here](../video-recorder-testng/src/test/java/integration/videorecorder/testng/VideoRecorderTestNgTest.java)

 ### Other testing frameworks